John Ayrton Paris: Works

 He wrote a number of substantial medical books, including Medical Jurisprudence (co-authored; 1823), a Pharmacologia which first appeared in 1820 and went through numerous editions, Elements of Medical Chemistry (1825) and a Treatise on Diet (1826).
 He also produced memoirs of other physicians for the Royal College, and Davy's first biography, The Life of Sir Humphry Davy (1831).

-Around 1824 Paris wrote Philosophy in Sport made Science in Earnest: Being an Attempt to Implant in the Young Mind the First Principles of Natural Philosophy by the Aid of the Popular Toys and Sports of Youth.
-It was first published anonymously in 1827, but posthumous editions were credited to Paris.
-It showed how to use simple devices to demonstrate scientific principles.
+His Philosophy in Sport made Science in Earnest: Being an Attempt to Implant in the Young Mind the First Principles of Natural Philosophy by the Aid of the Popular Toys and Sports of Youth described many simple but amusing experiments and devices that demonstrate scientific principles.
+It was first published anonymously in 1827, and not credited to him until the first posthumous edition.